benjamm22/TestGASUE4/README.md

  UE4 Gameplay Ability System -- with custom MMO-Style movement

+ Designed with intent for multiplayer development

  -------------------------------------------------------------------------------------------------------------------------------------

  GAS -- https://github.com/Pantong51/GASContent/blob/master/README.md\

- Dan's GAS example (STRONG REFERENCE... copy pasted a lot of info from here as comments) -- https://github.com/tranek/GASDocumentation
+ Dan's GAS example (STRONG REFERENCE... copy pasted a lot of info from here as comments to remember important info) -- https://github.com/tranek/GASDocumentation

  ^ this reference provides a lot of boilerplate code and I used a lot of it myself